 Engraving on Back of OAP Mirror

-Thorlabs' Off-Axis Parabolic (OAP) Mirrors are first-surface mirrors whose reflective surfaces are equivalent to segments of a parent parabolic mirror.
+Thorlabs' Off-Axis Parabolic (OAP) Mirrors are mirrors whose reflective surfaces are segments of a parent parabolic mirror.
 They achromatically focus a collimated beam or collimate a broadband divergent source, and their off-axis design spatially separates the focal point from the rest of the beam path.
 The all-reflective design eliminates phase delays and absorption losses introduced by transmissive optics and makes them well suited for use with femtosecond pulsed lasers.

 The geometry of our OAP mirrors is shown to the left.
 The angle (θ) between the focused beam and the collimated beam is called the "off-axis angle".
 The OAP mirrors on this page have off-axis angles of 15°, 30°, 45°, or 60°.
 As shown to the left, the propagation axis of the collimated beam should be normal to the bottom of the substrate to achieve a proper focus.
 The OAP mirrors sold here are fabricated using aluminum substrates, and the diamond-turned parabolic surface has a protected silver coating that provides >97% average reflectance from 450 nm - 2 µm and >96% average reflectance from 2 µm to 20 µm (see the Graphs tab for a plot of the coating performance).
 The bottom of each mirror has three tapped mounting holes in a triangle pattern and an alignment hole for use with a mounting adapter (see the Mounting Adapters tab for more details).
 The non-optical surfaces are black anodized and laser engraved with the item number for easy identification.

 Care and Handling